catalystneuro/ndx-ophys-devices/README.md

 - **OpticalFilter** extends Device to hold metadata on general optical filters.
 - **BandOpticalFilter** extends OpticalFilter to hold metadata on bandpass or bandstop optical filters.
 - **EdgeOpticalFilter** extends OpticalFilter to hold metadata on edge optical filters.
-- **OpticalLens** extends Device to hold metadata on optical lenses.
+- **ObjectiveLens** extends Device to hold metadata on objective lenses.

 Note that the container classes cannot be directly added to the NWB file, but instead require extending `LabMetaData` to contain one or more of these container classes in a separate extension.